mlflow/mlflow/docs/source/projects.rst

    `kubectl <https://kubernetes.io/docs/reference/kubectl/kubectl/>`_ CLIs before running the Project.

-4. Finally, run the Project using the MLflow Projects CLI or :py:func:`Python API <mlflow.projects.run>`, specifying your Project URI and the path to your backend configuration file.
+4. Run the Project using the MLflow Projects CLI or :py:func:`Python API <mlflow.projects.run>`, specifying your Project URI and the path to your backend configuration file.
 For example:

    .. code-block:: bash